-Another great way to bring a sense of purpose to your education is through service-learning.
+Another great way to bring a sense of purpose to your education is through the Office of Community Engaged Learning & Service.
 At Drake, service is a way of life, something every fraternity and sorority, many volunteer student organizations and religious groups, and lots of individual students dedicate themselves to every term.

 Campus organizations dedicated to service range from Big Brothers Big Sisters to Habitat for Humanity and from Meals for the Heartland to Collegians Against Cancer.
 Opportunities to volunteer include everything from tutoring local school kids to taking environmental action or partnering with developmentally disabled buddies.